SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Why the Test is Performed

-This test is most often done if your provider suspects central diabetes insipidus, a condition where there is an abnormality with ADH that regulates the concentration of the urine.
+This test is most often done if your provider suspects central diabetes insipidus, a condition where there is low blood ADH level that impairs regulating the concentration of the urine.
 The test can help tell that disease from nephrogenic diabetes insipidus, a condition where there is an abnormality in the kidney that prevents ADH from correctly regulating the concentration of the urine.

 This test may also be done if you have signs of syndrome of inappropriate ADH (SIADH).